opentiny/tiny-charts/CONTRIBUTING.md

 If you encounter problems in the process of using OpenTiny HUICharts components, you are welcome to submit Issue to us.
 Before submitting Issue, please read the relevant [official documentation](https://opentiny.design) carefully to confirm whether this is a defect or an unimplemented function.

 If it is a defect, select [Bug report](https://github.com/opentiny/tiny-charts/issues/new?template=bug-report.yml) template when creating a new Issue.
 The title follows the format of `[componentName] defect description`.
-For example: `[pie-chart] When clicking on the sector area of the pie chart, multiple sectors cannot be selected in sequence`.
+For example: `[PieChart] When clicking on the sector area of the pie chart, multiple sectors cannot be selected in sequence`.

 Issue that reports defects mainly needs to fill in the following information: